 The costs for sync or master-use licenses are all over the map.
 It could be $25 or $10,000 or more depending on the music and artists.
 Sadly, for authors making book trailers on a limited budget, you might not be licensing music from an established artist.

-If you are unable to secure sync and master-use licenses, or the license is cost prohibitive, there are other options.
+If you cannot secure sync and master-use licenses, or the license is cost prohibitive, there are other options.

 - You can obtain a sync license that is less expensive with indie musicians who have posted their music on sites like songfreedom, roundhillmusic, rumblefish, directionalmusic, and haveasync.